wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-access-panel-introduction.md

 - View account details, such as your User ID, alternate email, mobile and office phone numbers

 - View and launch cloud-based applications to which you have been granted access by the Azure AD administrator.
-For more information about the Access Panel from the end users’ perspective, see [Using the Access Panel](https://msdn.microsoft.com/zh-cn/library/azure/dn756411.aspx).
+For more information about the Access Panel from the end <!-- deleted by customization users' --><!-- keep by customization: begin --> users’ <!-- keep by customization: end --> perspective, see [Using the Access Panel](https://msdn.microsoft.com/zh-cn/library/azure/dn756411.aspx).

 - Self-manage groups.
 More specifically, you can create and manage security groups and request security group memberships in Azure AD.
 For more information, see [Self-service group management for users in Azure AD](/documentation/articles/active-directory-accessmanagement-self-service-group-management) and [Manage your groups](/documentation/articles/active-directory-manage-groups).